Art Deco district in Miami Beach

 Ocean Drive and Miami Beaches

-Discover the region from the boat
+Discover the region around the Art Deco Quarter from a boat

 Art Deco Museum and Welcome Center